xbeat/Machine-Learning/README.md

 Docker is a containerization platform that simplifies application deployment and management.
 This slideshow will cover the basics of integrating Python applications with Docker, making it easier to build, ship, and run Python applications consistently across different environments.

+## The AI Powering Blinkit's 5-Minute Delivery

+Time Series Analysis with ARIMA for Demand Forecasting

+In Blinkit's delivery optimization system, ARIMA (Autoregressive Integrated Moving Average) models analyze historical order data to predict future demand patterns.
+This implementation demonstrates how to forecast hourly order volumes using ARIMA methodology with seasonal decomposition.

 ## Walkthrough of Neural Network Training Process

 Neural Network Architecture Overview